maxrdz/poparazzi-private-api/docs/api-docs/websocket-stream.md

 About 5 seconds after the client views 1 or more posts, it sends a `view_counts` object.

 Each key in the object represents a content ID, a.k.a. a post (or pop), with a view count value.

-**Technically, this can be heavily abused by sending a large value as a view count.**
 ```json
 {
   "view_counts": {